mehdi-fathi/eloquent-filter/README.md

 It's a new feature ,and I'm snowed under the code to fix issues.
 Anyway this feature is up right now with just some limitation.
-We don't support `WhereCustomCondition` and `WhereHas` for query builder at the moment but other conditions were ready to use. in addition, we don't have any kind of `whitelist` , `blacklist` , `custom detectioon` or `alias`. currently , It's just a simple feature.
+We don't support `WhereCustomCondition` for query builder at the moment but other conditions were ready to use. in addition, we don't have any kind of `whitelist` , `blacklist` , `custom detectioon` or `alias`. currently , It's just a simple feature.